 The announcement reiterated the country’s gratitude to the nation of Greece by noting “The prowess and the actions of the Greek soldiers in the battles that determined the course of the war, such as Hill 381, at Nori Hill, and Jangjin Lake, was known and duly noted: of the Greek soldiers, 186 died in the battlefields and 610 were injured.”

 The “Monument of the Fallen” was erected in the Papagos district of Athens to commemorate the service of the members of the Greek Expeditionary Force.

-Decorated Vietnam vet, Captain John P. Calamos, Sr.
+Decorated Greek-American Vietnam veteran, Captain John P. Calamos, Sr.